 Flying for the first time - here's what you should watch out for!

 The first flight can be very exciting, many become nervous or uncertain.
 After all, all first times are special.
 You have to think about so many things like: Is the suitcase not overweight?
 What is allowed in the hand luggage?
 Is my passport/identity card still valid?
 When do I have to be at the airport?
-We clarify the most important questions about flying!
+We clarify the most important questions about the flight!

-Booking your flight ticket
+Book your flight ticket

 Either you buy your flight ticket at a counter in the airport hall or you book your flight on the internet.
-Alternatively, you can book a trip at a travel agency, which means you also book accommodation and often meals.
+Alternatively, you can book a trip at a travel agency, where you also book accommodation and often meals.
 However, if you only want to buy a flight ticket, you should choose one of the first options.

 Departure to the airport

-Your boarding pass or the display board at the airport will tell you which gate you are flying from.
+Your boarding pass or the display board at the airport will show which gate you are flying from.
 Attention: The gate can change, just like the track on the train!
 Therefore, you should pay attention to the announcements and the board.
 After passport control, you can wait for boarding in the waiting area in front of your gate.
 As soon as the aircraft is ready for departure, your flight will be called and boarding will begin.
 To board, show your boarding pass at the gate and you can then board the aircraft.